Sorority joins group of volunteers at YWCA’s day of service event

 YWCA opened their facilities for volunteers to help sort and organize Hope’s Closet.
 The room serves as a free thrift shop for women staying at the domestic violence shelter.

-“They’re able to use it to get clothing for themselves an their children.
-Sometimes we have women who come here in the middle of the night and don’t have anything,” said Audrey Starr, YWCA Dayton’s director of marketing and communication.
+“They’re able to use it to get clothing for themselves and their children.
+Sometimes we have women who come here in the middle of the night and don’t have anything,” said Audrey Starr, YWCA Dayton’s Director of Marketing and Communication.

 Clothes here come from donations but they sit in this room before being sorted.